telerik/maui-docs/controls/templatedpicker/templated-picker-overview.md

 **Telerik Templated Picker for .NET MAUI** is a fully customizable picker control which allows you create a custom picker based on the scenario you want to achieve.
 You can pick an item from a selector with a custom template.

+>important Telerik UI for .NET MAUI Templated Picker is currenly available for Android and iOS.

 ![Templated Picker Overview](images/templated_picker_overview.png)

 ## Key features